 The International Futures (IFs) modeling project is built around a long-term, many country/region model of multiple interacting global systems.
 The time horizon can extend to 2100 and the countries/regions represented can be flexibly drawn from an extensive data base for 164 countries.
-The global systems include a cohort-component representation of demographic systems; a multi-sector, general equilibrium-seeking representation at primary, secondary, and tertiary levels; and other subsystems around energy, agriculture, domestic socio-political structures, interstate interaction, and the environment.
+The global systems include a cohort-component representation of demographic systems; a multi-sector, general equilibrium-seeking representation of economies integrated with a social accounting system; a module of formal education at primary, secondary, and tertiary levels; and other subsystems around energy, agriculture, domestic socio-political structures, interstate interaction, and the environment.
 The user-friendly, menu-driven interface of the IFs system also facilitates the development and comparison of multiple scenarios for underlying variables and subsystems as disparate as the rate of change in systemic multifactor productivity, the evolution of the HIV/AIDS epidemic, and the pursuit of a globally sustainable future.